 Films and Sport

-In the summer of 2010 – and then again in 2012 and 2013 – along the banks of the Lago di Braies was filmed the successful Italian fiction series “Un Passo dal Cielo” ('One Step Away From the Sky'), centered on the character of Pietro, a Park ranger working for the Forestry Commission based in San Candido/Innichen – the same municipality to which belongs the nearby Parco Naturale delle Dolomiti di Sesto/Naturpark Sextnerdolomiten, in the Alta Val Pusteria.
+In the summer of 2010 – and then again in 2012 and 2013 – along the banks of the Lago di Braies was filmed the successful Italian fiction series “Un Passo dal Cielo” (A Step Away From Heaven), centered on the character of Pietro, a Park ranger working for the Forestry Commission based in San Candido/Innichen – the same municipality to which belongs the nearby Parco Naturale delle Dolomiti di Sesto/Naturpark Sextnerdolomiten, in the Alta Val Pusteria.
 Always here – on the frozen surface of the lake – since 2012 are also held, during the winter season, the Italian National curling competitions.

 The Fanes-Sennes-Braies Nature Park